Robert D. Mare: Drawbacks of the Mare Model

 Over the years, many scientists have continued to contribute to the influence of the Mare Model with their own research using new cohorts.
 However, many scientists have held reservations about the conclusions and models used by Mare due to data misalignment.
 One particular concern of the Mare Model is that it is measured in the educational years.
 For example, 13th grade would refer to college, while 17th grade would refer to graduate school.
 Therefore, a major problem with this model was that it could not account for outliers in this study, such as those that had to repeat grades, skip grades, or took more than 4 years of college.
 This could lead to significant overlap between the distinctive stages that the Mare Model proposed and could modify some of the earlier conclusions that were made.
 Another vital concern was the lack of heterogeneity in this model.
 The main concerns of these researchers were that the Mare Model was too rigid in its stages due to these models being discrete time event history models, which measure the timing of a specific event in a distinct interval.
 Therefore, these models were limited to analyzing specific periods of time, which can lead to selection bias by researchers who choose specific intervals that show association.
-Mare attempted to resolve this concern using the OLS model (Ordinary Least Square model) that was able to account for this heterogeneity concern; however, it also removed the ability to answer some vital question about changes across educational levels.
+Mare attempted to resolve this concern using the OLS model (Ordinary Least Square model) that was able to account for this heterogeneity concern; however, it also removed the ability to answer some vital questions about changes across educational levels.
 Another major concern from Mare's model is the many unknown social factors that are hard to uncover or estimate without being known beforehand.
 Therefore, researchers would have lurking variables that impact education progression, but these variables would be difficult to decipher without having already known them beforehand.